sumbach/modern-cljs/doc/tutorial-17.md

               (set-attr :value (format "%.2f" (double (calculate quantity price tax discount))))))
 ```

-Now we have to substitute the content of each `label` relating each
+Now we have to substitute the content of each `<label>`
-input field with the corresponding error message when its value is
+with an error message when the corresponding `<input>` is
 invalid.
-As we learnt from the previous REPL session with the
+As we learned from the previous REPL session with the
-`sniptest` macro, to select a single `label` content we can use the
+`sniptest` macro, to select a single `<label>` we can use the
 `[[:label (attr= :for <input-name>)]]` selector.
 But what about the
 corresponding transformer?
 We want to transform the `content` of the
-`label` and set its `class ` to `"error"` only when the related
+`<label>` and set its `class` to `"error"` only when the related
-input field value is invalid, that is when there are error messages
+input field value is invalid, that is, when there are error messages
 for it.

 ```clj